microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 10. There are several ways to register your device with the provisioning service.
 This includes "manual" with a device connection string, TPM registration, and symmetric key.
 The most simple provisioning method is "manual" with a device connection string.
 Each way is presented below, you need only pick one.
 Note that TPM registration requires a software or hardware TPM:

-> NOTE:  Yaml file structure formats are very specific.
+>**Note**:  Yaml file structure formats are very specific.
 Be sure that the leading lines have "tabs" that are made up of only 2 space characters.

 -  Manual Provisioning